DecodedCo/decoding-jarvis/README.md

 9. Yale Lock

 ### SmartThings

+If you are participating in a live session, skip ahead to step 3:

 1. Obtain your Personal Access Token (`token`) from https://account.smartthings.com/tokens.
 2. Set the environment variable in your `.env` file for your deployment: `smartthings_token="TOKEN"`